-Reimbursement: If Account Holders cannot make a purchase or pay using one of the three ways listed above, they may be eligible to make purchases using their personal money or credit card.
+Reimbursement: If Account Holders cannot make a purchase or pay using one of the three ways listed above, they may make purchases using their personal money or credit card.
 They must then submit itemized receipts or payment receipts accompanied by an itemized invoice to the ESA program for reimbursement from their accounts.